 Do you know what is worse than a job that sucks?
 Staying in one.

 Maybe the reason why you hate your job lies beyond your control, however, the choice of sticking to it is yours.
 You could blame the circumstances, your company, your boss or industry, but none of them decide if your job should suck forever.
+If you are repeatedly saying, “I hate my job but it pays well”, you only have yourself to blame.

 The decision to make your job exciting and your Monday mornings thrilling is yours.
 Only yours!